underlines/awesome-ml/llm-tools.md

 -   [alignment-handbook](https://github.com/huggingface/alignment-handbook) Huggingface's robust recipes for to align language models with human and AI preferences
 -   [llama-recipes](https://github.com/facebookresearch/llama-recipes) Llama 2 demo apps, recipes etc for RAG, Fine tuning, inference etc.
 -   [Something-of-THoughts in LLM Prompting](https://towardsdatascience.com/something-of-thought-in-llm-prompting-an-overview-of-structured-llm-reasoning-70302752b390) Chain-of-Thoughts (CoT), Tree-of-Thoughts (ToT), Graph-of-Thoughts (GoT), and beyond, … What are these thoughts?
+-   [AI and Open Source in 2023](https://magazine.sebastianraschka.com/p/ai-and-open-source-in-2023) a Summary of what happened in 2023 with all the learnings

 ## Product Showcases